 Which Billy Bretherton Are We Talking About

 There's really only one Billy Bretherton who registers as a public figure in any meaningful way, so disambiguation here is straightforward.
 This is William "Billy" Bretherton, an entomologist and pest control technician based in Benton, Louisiana, best known as the star of A&E's reality series "Billy the Exterminator," which ran from February 2009 through June 2017.
 He is the proprietor (or former proprietor) of Vexcon Animal and Pest Control, a family-owned company founded in Bossier City, Louisiana in May 1996.
+The BBB Business Profile for Vexcon Animal and Pest Control lists a business-start date of 6/26/1996 and identifies Rickey Bretherton as the owner name on the profile page Vexcon Animal and Pest Control, a family-owned company founded in Bossier City, Louisiana in May 1996..
 His first notable national TV appearance was actually a 2005 episode of Discovery Channel's "Dirty Jobs" focused on Vexcon, which preceded his own show by four years.
 If you've landed on this page looking for a different Billy Bretherton, one in finance, sports, or another industry, there's no credible public record of such a person with documented wealth data.
 The reality TV exterminator from Louisiana is the match.

 The Net Worth Number and Why It's an Estimate